kubernetes/ingress-nginx/examples/deployment/gce/README.md

 ## Deploying a new controller

-The following command deploys a GCE Ingress controller in your cluster
+The following command deploys a GCE Ingress controller in your cluster:

 ```console
 $ kubectl create -f gce-ingress-controller.yaml